4 like-minded, Rochester area athletes scratched their heads…

 #TrailsRoc was born on an idea and a dream.
 Meet the current board below.

 Eric Eagan – (President and Founder) Eric is an avid and passionate runner living in Greece, NY.
-Eric tells his stories about the Western NY running scene in a unique way while sprinkling in his goals of motivating others to start running, keep running, and love running.When Eric is not running or writing about running at www.trailmethods.com , he is hiking the Adirondak Mountains, the Finger Lakes Trail, snowshoeing the trails and hills of Western NY, or canoeing the waterways of New York State.
+Eric tells his stories about the Western NY running scene in a unique way while sprinkling in his goals of motivating others to start running, keep running, and love running.When Eric is not running or writing about running at www.trailmethods.com and the Trails Collective, he is hiking the Adirondak Mountains, the Finger Lakes Trail, snowshoeing the trails and hills of Western NY, or canoeing the waterways of New York State.

-Sheila Eagan (Secretary and Treasurer) – When she’s not running or hiking with Eric and their dog, Picasso, Sheila’s probably coming up with fun new race ideas (case-in-point: Ready, Set, Glow, Filthy Formal 10k, and Mess the Dress), baking for post-run snacks, dancing around the kitchen, or reading a book.
-Sheila is the Race Director for Many On The Genny a 40 mile ultra in Letchworth State Park.
+Sheila Eagan (Secretary and Treasurer) – When she’s not running or hiking with Eric, Sheila’s probably coming up with fun new race ideas (case-in-point: Ready, Set, Glow, Filthy Formal 10k, and Mess the Dress), baking for post-run snacks, dancing around the kitchen, or reading a book.
+Sheila is the Race Director for Many On The Genny a 45 mile ultra in Letchworth State Park.

 Mike Valone (Vice President) has joined the #TrailsRoc crew after years of running and supporting area runners on the trails and on the roads.
 He has been known to “bleed orange” after any stumbles or falls on the trails and remains a site to see at all of his race finishes.
 Valone has developed a habit of creating a new “scream” for each race he completes.
 “Colonel Valone” as we call him is in charge of all merchandise and shirts for #TrailsRoc.
 If you have questions about our gear, let him know.